 - Consider – discuss the case for a change within the company

-- Align – communicate and ensure all parties are onboard on the change in Accounting System and ensure all roles in the migration has been set (e.g. who is the project sponsor, project manager etc.)
+- Align – communicate and ensure all parties are onboard on the change in Accounting System and ensure all roles in the migration have been set (e.g. who is the project sponsor, project manager, etc.)

-- Plan – ensure that there is a project plan in place with key deliverable and deadlines assigned to be reviewed on a regular basis
+- Plan – ensure that there is a project plan in place with key deliverables and deadlines assigned to be reviewed regularly

 - Migrate – start the process of implementation keeping in mind key deliverables along with working to troubleshoot unforeseen obstacles.

-- Optimise – all data has been migrated and the company is now live on Xero – great however there may be process which could be optimised as well as analytics and reports which can be created to help with key business decisions.
-Furthermore, there are a number of third party apps, which can be integrated into Xero, which would help with efficiencies.
+- Optimize – all data has been migrated and the company is now live on Xero – great however there may be processes that could be optimized as well as for analytics and reports which can be created to help with key business decisions.
+Furthermore, there are many third-party apps, which can be integrated into Xero, which would help with efficiency.

 Moving to Xero is easier than you think.
-The process of migration can be completely hassle free migrating manually or via a third party application such as “Movemybooks” regardless if you’re moving from MYOB, Quickbooks or Sage.
-The following list are tips to help you with a successful migration.
+The process of migration can be completely hassle-free migrating manually or via a third-party application such as “Movemybooks” regardless if you’re moving from MYOB, Quickbooks, or Sage.
+The following list of tips to help you with a successful migration.

-- When converting to Xero, there are three methods available, the manual import, manual movement of journals and the conversion service.
+- When converting to Xero, there are three methods available, manual import, manual movement of journals, and the conversion service.

 - When posting prior period comparative data, use monthly movement journals.

-- Once all information and data has been entered into Xero, ensure that dates have been locked to prevent future changes.
+- Once all information and data have been entered into Xero, ensure that dates have been locked to prevent future changes.

-Once you are fully live on the system, there are many processes, which can be optimised using Xero, these include the following:
+Once you are fully live on the system, there are many processes, which can be optimized using Xero, these include the following:

 - Repeating transactions – set up regular invoices or bills from or to the same people saving you data entry each time